Hiring a Qualified Disability Lawyer in Ohio

 Representation may be through a disability lawyer or a specialized non-attorney disability representative.
 Many non-attorney reps are former Social Security Administration Claims Specialists and Disability Examiners with an extended history of working from within the federal system.

 A qualified disability representative will have a knowledge of Social Security administrative law, particularly with regard to how claims are approved through the Social Security listings and the medical vocational grid rules.
 A qualified and competent disability representative or lawyer will also be skilled in the ability to obtain the most relevant case evidence, analyze it correctly, and incorporate it as part of a winning strategy for a claim. <!middle_ad_-->

 To learn about fees for representation, see: "How do disability lawyers get paid?"

-While it is difficult for anyone, in any state, to win benefits from social security disability (SSD) or supplemental security income (SSI) benefits, people filing for disability benefits in Ohio are even less likely to win their case than most people across the country.
+While it is difficult for anyone, in any state, to win benefits from Social Security Disability (SSD) or supplemental security income (SSI) benefits, people filing for disability benefits in Ohio are even less likely to win their case than most people across the country.

 In recent years, 71.1% of SSD and SSI disability claims filed in Ohio were denied by the state disability determination services agency upon initial application (when they were first filed).
 In 9 out of 10 of those cases in which the claimant appealed the decision of the state disability examiner (also called a request for review or reconsideration), DDS upheld the denial.
 This number is also above the national average denial rate.

-In Ohio your chances of winning a social security disability approval from a federal administrative law judge (ALJ) are much better than they are within the state disability agency.
+In Ohio your chances of winning a Social Security Disability approval from a federal administrative law judge (ALJ) are much better than they are within the state disability agency.
 About 40 percent of all cases heard before an ALJ are approved, which is pretty good when compared to your chances at the first two levels of consideration (see above).

 ALJs tend to be, for whatever reason, more receptive to arguments when they are presented by a lawyer rather than the disability claimant.
 Individuals who use a lawyer typically have more than a 60 percent chance of being approved for SSD or SSI benefits, the first (and last) time throughout the entire disability determination process when the odds actually favor the claimant.

-Social Security Disability and SSI Disability
+Social Security Disability SSI Questions